mmz33/mmz33.github.io/_posts/2018-08-08-Capsule-Networks.md

 Recall that each low-level capsule needs to decide to which capsule in the higher level it needs to send its output to.
 The coupling coefficients $$ c_{ij} $$ change with respect to the decision taken and the input of capsule $$j$$ will be the output of capsule $$i$$ multiplied by these coefficients.
 Note that they are determined by the dynamic routing algorithm and not learned.

->One thing to keep in mind to understand the essence of this algorithm is that it is based on the keyword **"agreement."** Low-level capsules "agree" together to activate a high-level capsules.
+>One thing to keep in mind to understand the essence of this algorithm is that it is based on the keyword **"agreement."** Low-level capsules "agree" together to activate a high-level capsule.

 The following are the details of each line of Algorithm 1: